andrej-fischer/cloneHD/README.md

 *  Pre-filtering of data can be very important.
-If filterHD predicts many more jumps than you would expect, it might be necessary to filter the data, removing very short segments (with `--filter-shortSeg 10`).
+If filterHD predicts many more jumps than you would expect, it might be necessary to pre-filter the data, removing variable regions, outliers or very short segments (use programs `pre-filter` and `filterHD`).

 *  Make sure that the bias field for the tumor CNA data is meaningful.
 If a matched normal sample was sequenced with the same pipeline, its read depth profile, as predicted by filterHD, can be used as a bias field for the tumor CNA data.
 Follow the logic of the example given here.

+*  If the matched-normal was sequenced at lower coverage than the tumor, it might be necessary to run filterHD with a higher-than-optimal diffusion constant (set with `--sigma [double]`) to obtain a more faithful bias field.
+Otherwise, the filterHD solution is too stiff and you loose bias detail.

 *  filterHD can sometimes run into local optima.
 It might be useful to fix initial values for the parameters via `--jumpi [double]` etc.